nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Now, let's talk some code!
 Let's try to re-create the Roman Empire simulation game example that we discussed above.

-In ancient Rome, Romans used to export olives and grapes (no wonder Italy is still famous worldwide for olive oil and wine!).
-In our game, we want to be able to sell olives and grapes as a means to acquire more _aurei_.
+In ancient Rome, Romans used to export olives and grapes.
+No wonder Italy is still famous worldwide for olive oil and wine!
+In our game, we want to be able to harvest olives and grapes and then sell them as a means to acquire more _aurei_.

 We are going to have two functions that can increase the balance by `50` _aurei_ which we are going to call `sellOlives()` and `sellGrapes()`.
 We will also assume that every time the balance is changed, it is persisted to a data storage of sort (e.g. a database).
-For the sake of this example, we won't be implementing the data storage for real, but we will just simulate some random asynchronous delay before reading or modifying a global value.
+For the sake of this example, we won't be using a real data storage, but we will just simulate some random asynchronous delay before reading or modifying a global value.
 This will be enough to illustrate how we can end up with a race condition.

 For starts, let's see what a buggy implementation might look like: